Autistic Adults NYC - Opportunities

-There are other needs that may arise and more opportunities to volunteer, including one-time opportunities to assist with larger events.
-For any questions, to express interest in assisting with larger events, or suggest other ways you can help, please fill out our volunteer interest form here - https://forms.gle/frgCUK9dX8P4PJJL6
+There are other needs that may arise and more opportunities to support, including one-time opportunities to assist with larger events.
+For any questions, to express interest in assisting with larger events, or suggest other ways you can help, please fill out our interest form here - https://forms.gle/frgCUK9dX8P4PJJL6

 Current open roles are listed below.